- If cryptographic keys are not kept secure, encryption defenses are compromised.

 Encryption key management helps firms keep keys safe and ensures data security and the integrity of their systems.
 But what exactly is encryption key management?
 As a discipline, it’s evolved significantly over the past decade but its basic principles remain constant.

 What is encryption key management?

 Encryption keys secure data and device identities by authenticating users and giving them the means to encrypt and decrypt data.
-Naturally, the secret keys used to keep communication and systems safe are a major target for hackers.
+The secret keys used to keep information, communication, and systems safe are a major target for hackers; if they steal these then even the strongest cryptography in the world can be bypassed.
 These keys must be generated, distributed, and stored, providing multiple potential points of exposure and compromise.
 For example, hackers reverse engineer software to find keys stored in the application code.
 Or they search through the memory of running applications to discover keys as they are being used in cryptographic operations.

 This means that the keys themselves must be regulated and protected.
 Poor practices, weak security, and human error can undo even the most complex cryptographic systems.
 Encryption key management puts a framework in place that mitigates possible security flaws and reduces the risk that cryptographic keys will be compromised.